jtpack/nymphes-osc/README.md

     - Description: Preset Number
       - Possible Values: 1, 2, 3, 4, 5, 6, 7

-#### /received_current_preset_from_midi_input_port
+#### /received_current_preset_sysex_from_midi_input_port
-- Description: A non-persistent preset import has been received from a MIDI Input port.
+- Description: A non-persistent preset import has been received from a MIDI Input port via SYSEX.
 This sets the current preset's values.
-- Arguments: None
+- Arguments:
+  - 0
+    - Type: String
+    - Description: Name of the MIDI input port
+  - 1
+    - Type: String
+    - Description: Type of preset
+      - 'user' or 'factory'
+  - 2
+    - Type: String
+    - Description: Bank
+      - Possible Values: 'A', 'B', 'C', 'D', 'E', 'F', 'G'
+  - 3
+    - Type: Int
+    - Description: Preset Number
+      - Possible Values: 1, 2, 3, 4, 5, 6, 7

 #### /saved_current_preset_to_file
 - Description: The current preset settings have just been saved to a file